Advanced Life Science and Technology, 2018-2019

 An interdisciplinary approach is required in order to understand, to interpret and to make use of processes operating in living cells.
 The following subjects are therefore addressed: (bio)chemistry, cellular biology, molecular genetics, physics, mathematics, (bio)informatics and pharmacology.

 The minor programme Advanced LST teaches deepening of knowledge and understanding in the areas of molecular cellular biology, specialized chemistry and biotechnology.
-Moreover, it broadens the knowledge of the field by an introduction into biophysics and the important role of model organisms in nowadays biology research.
-In addition, development of academic skills with a major emphasis on critical reading and scientific writing will be addressed.
+Moreover, it broadens the knowledge of the field by an introduction into biophysics, addressing the important role of quantitative imaging in the life sciences and the relation between the use of biological material and the environment.
+In addition, development of academic skills with a major emphasis on critical reading, listening and scientific writing will be addressed.

 Language of instruction

-Dutch and/or English.
+English and/or Dutch.
 All classes will be taught in English when international students attend.

-Each subject/class, except for Literature, research and validation, is also open for enrolment separately by students with sufficient foreknowledge, e.g. as part of a free minor programme or as ‘keuzevak’.
+All courses, except for Literature, research and validation, are also open for enrolment separately by students with sufficient foreknowledge, e.g. as part of a free minor programme or as an elective.
 For separate enrolment in the class Literature, research and validation only LST-registered students are granted.

 Information and Contact

-Detailed information and a schedule can be found at the course ‘Minor Advanced LS&T’ on Blackboard-Leiden.
+Detailed information and a schedule can be found at the course ‘Minor Advanced LST’ on the Blackboard site of Leiden University.

 Coordinator: Dr. W.R.M.
 Schlaman